Yohann76/Solotext/docs/dev/roadmap.md

 ## V1 Base Saas, and short therm option

 Multy-provider:
-- in api_calls table, replace api_provider per admin_config_provider relation
-- Define total cost by customer (all request with all provider)(array under line)
+- Define total cost by customer (all request with all provider)(array under line)(x perplexity request customer x cost per request in admin_config_provider)(dropdown per month (each month display all provider and total))

 - Add service for feature flag (from admin_config_provider database)(in worker) (if config.perplexity = 1 use this lib..)

 Improve base: